rorywalsh/CsoundUnity/Documentation~/webgl_support.md

 ### Spatialization

 Unity doesn't support the OnAudioFilterRead callback on the WebGL platform, so instead of writing and reading samples in that callback, we are creating Csound instances and sending their output directly to the speakers.
-To be able to spatialize the sources like regular AudioSources, we are sending info to Csound regarding the rotation and distance from the audio listener:
+To be able to spatialize the sources like regular AudioSources, we are sending info from Unity to Csound regarding the rotation and distance from the audio listener:

 - azimuth: the horizontal rotation relative to the listener
 - elevation: the vertical rotation relative to the listener